knockout/tko/README.md

   make test
 ```

 Testing suit is build around Karma and Jasmine.
-The `make test` command can be used in the root directory, where it will run across all tests, or alternatively in any `packages/*/` directory to run tests specific to that package from their `spec` folders.
+The `make test` command can be used in the root directory, where it will run across all tests, or alternatively in any `packages/*/` directory to run tests specific to that package from their respective `spec` folders.

 ## Objectives <a id="objectives"></a>

 TKO aims to become a base for future versions of Knockout.
 The objectives include:

-- Modularization into ES6 and separate projects, with compilation using an ES6 compiler like [Rollup](http://rollupjs.org/).
+- Modularization into ES6 and separate projects, with compilation using an ES6 compiler like [esbuild](https://esbuild.github.io/).
 This solves several problems with Knockout, including:
   - Some folks want to roll-their-own with e.g. removing components
   - Compilation is now with Closure compiler, which is actually transliterating – meaning the *debug* and *minified* versions have different code paths (mostly in the form of things exposed in *debug* being missing in the *minified* version)
   - The compilation of Knockout is just concatenation, leading to difficulties with maintainance, severance, and replacement